duzhewang/ProgrammingNotes/Github.md

 - 5. If the file name has white space, when using git add, use " git add 'file name' ".

+# Udacity course: A beginner's Git and GitHub tutorial

+## Lesson 1: what is version control?

+- See Part 4 of Lesson 1: Mac/Linux Setup